mercedesb/dev-together/README.md

 # Mentorship Meetup

-I would like to start a once monthly, low commitment, high value meet up for mid to senior level developers to mentor and code review recent college and bootcamp grads' personal projects.
+I would like to start a once monthly Meetup for mid to senior level developers to mentor and code review recent college and bootcamp grads' personal projects.

 Details [here](./meetup_outline.md)

+## Mission Statement

+[NAME] connects people starting their development career with technical mentors through low-commitment, high-value, human interactions.

 ## Background